 I’d much rather have an employee who argues with me, than an employee who nods their head, blindly agreeing with me.
-I’m lucky that Matt is the former.
+I’m lucky that our team member was the former.

 After all, you’ll never avoid arguing.
 Arguing is a natural by-product of humans being humans.
 No two humans are 100% alike, so no two humans will ever 100% agree with one another.
 Put two people in a room and they will always end up arguing at some point.